 3 Minutes Read

 While visiting Uganda, you’ll find that most people’s cultural action happens on the streets and roadsides – people hawking their goods, kids running to and from school, friends hanging out just chatting.
 There’s always movement, and there’s always food involved.

-Day and night, you’ve got people selling all types of Ugandan snacks at traffic lights, at bus stops, on buses, at street corners, and in roadside stalls.
+Day and night, you’ve got people selling all types of Ugandan snacks at traffic lights, at bus stops, on buses, on street corners, and in roadside stalls.
 And, of course, a reciprocal wealth of travelers buying them.
 You won’t find in any guidebook for Africa’s authentic taste; check out the following Ugandan snacks.

 Rolex is a trendy snack among Ugandans and travelers, and you’ll most probably find it anywhere on the streets.

 The Ugandan Rolex is fried on a hot pan, combining an egg omelet and veggies wrapped in a chapati.
 One of the most delicious snacks you’ll have in Uganda.

 The term Muchomo is a Swahili word referring to an act of celebration that follows a victorious finish.
 In Uganda, every triumph is always celebrated with roasted meat, and thus, the name Muchomo was coined.

 Muchomo in Uganda is beef, chicken, or goat’s meat roasted over an open fire.
 Barbecue is the more formal reference.

 Make Ugandan dishes, listen to Uganda music, live Ugandan!

 If you make a stop at any bus station while traveling in Uganda’s countryside, take care how fast you open your window.
 One of those Muchomo sticks gunning for your purchase may pork your eye or any of the other Ugandan snacks trying to get their way into your car.

 Like many open-air roasted foods, it is this scrumptious aroma that keeps travelers sticking out their windows at the bus stop to savor the Muchomo aroma.